-Bicycles must be registered with the Vanderbilt University Police Department.
+Bicycles must be registered with Vanderbilt University Public Safety.

 All Graduate School students can ride to and from the Vanderbilt campus free of charge on Nashville's Metropolitan Transit Authority buses.
 To utilize this service, a valid student ID card is required for boarding the bus.